Profile

 • Production experience using Android Geo-location APIs: usage, initialization, and device-specific pitfalls.

-• Consolidated 3 separate development streams, reducing un-needed design diversity.
+• Consolidated 3 separate development streams, reducing un-needed maintenance complexity.

 • Worked closely with partner companies to fine-tune and achieve technical requirements.